apache/fury/README.md

 Binary compatibility will be ensured before fury 1.0.

 ## Security
-Static serialization such as row format are secure by nature.
-But native java/python dynamic object graph serialization supports deserialize unregistered types, which can introduce security risks.
+Static serialization are secure.
+But dynamic serialization such as fury java/python native serialization supports deserialize unregistered types, which provides more dynamics and flexibility, but also introduce security risks.

 For example, the deserialization may invoke `init` constructor or `equals`/`hashCode` method, if the method body contains malicious code, the system will be at risks.

-Fury provides a secure mode option and enabled by default for this protocol, which allows deserializing trusted registered types or built-in types only.
+Fury provides a secure mode option and enabled by default for such protocols, which allows only deserializing trusted registered types or built-in types.

-You can take this option as a whitelist mechanism. **Do not disable it unless you can ensure your environment is indeed secure**.
+ **Do not disable secure mode or class registration checks unless you can ensure your environment is indeed secure**.

 ## RoadMap
 - Meta compression, auto meta sharing and cross-language schema compatibility.